MSHSL State Debate Tournament

 · I've only seen a couple rounds where I thought the level of abuse from a debater truly justified theory.
 Don't run theory as just another argument; I prefer that you debate the resolution.

 · Other off-case arguments are acceptable if they're presented in a manner that is accessible to your opponent.
 If your opponent is not familiar with this style, do not run these arguments as a strategic advantage; I will give you low speaker points.
-Note that I don't have much experience evaluating off-case arguments so run at your own risk.
+I don't have much experience evaluating off-case arguments so run at your own risk.
 It'd be more strategic to incorporate creative and critical arguments within your case.

 PF